ory-am/hydra/docs/docs/advanced.md

     token_refresh: https://my-example.app/token-refresh-hook
 ```

-Hydra calls this hook if it is configured with the following payload:
+Hydra makes a `POST` request to this hook with the following payload:

 ```json
 {